Livewire Forms

 field of type: radio

-, for example, will load the radio.blade.php
+will load the radio.blade.php

 view.

-view within the theme's fields
+view under the theme's fields

 folder to autoload your custom view.

-to the config in the blueprint.
+to the field's config in the blueprint.

 Components

-Sometimes you need more control over your form.
+Sometimes, you need more control over your form.
 For instance, if you want to dynamically populate a select field's options.
 There are a couple of concepts that help you customize your form experience.

 Get started by creating a new component.
 The following example will create a new form component in app/Livewire/ContactForm.php